flakas/Latte/README.md

 - `--time-weeks W` to analyze log data created in last W weeks
 - `--time-months M` to analyze log data created in last M months

-By default `lattestats` will analyze logs created in past 24 hours.
+By default `latte stats` will analyze logs created in past 24 hours.

 Grouping options: